Sunil Mihindukula: Personal life

-Sunil Mihindukula was born on 22 September 1960 in Negombo, Sri Lanka to a Catholic family.
+Sunil Mihindukula was born on 22 September 1960 in Negombo, Sri Lanka in a Catholic family.
 He graduated from Maris Stella College.

-Mihindukula was married to Suraji Karunathilake, an officer who worked with the Information Department, and they had four sons: Sachindra, Shehan, Shanaka, and Sanjula Mihindukula.
+Mihindukula was married to Suraji Karunathilake, an officer who worked with the Information Department.
+They had four sons: Sachindra, Shehan, Shanaka, and Sanjula Mihindukula.

 Mihindukula died on 30 May 2017 at the age of 56 and was cremated on 1 June 2017 at the Rukmalgama General Cemetery.